cukewu/doc.rustdesk.com/content/self-host/rustdesk-server-oss/synology/dsm-7/_index.en.md

 {{% notice note %}}
 You could modify the line with `hbbs` to your NAS's LAN IP temporarily just like the picture.
 After you verify your server is working, you **should** change back.
+The correct format is:    command: hbbs -r rustdesk.example.com:21117 （It can't just be IP）
 {{% /notice %}}

 ![](images/dsm7_creating_project_init.png?v2)